Security Risk Management For Enhanced Cybersecurity In SMBs

 Regulatory compliance is also another issue that your SMB needs to handle.
 With the increasing number and sophistication of cyberattacks, your business may be required to comply with regulations, especially for the protection of personally identifiable information (PII).

 Payment Card Industry (PCI) compliance, for instance, is necessary if you process credit card transactions.
+Ensuring your IT team receives PCI developer training can be extremely useful in these cases.
 Non-compliance and a consequent breach could cost you up to $4 million.
 First, you will have to pay the merchant fines, which goes as high as $500,000.
 Your business will also bear the costs of forensic investigation, QSA assessment, card re-issuance penalties, breach notification costs, technology repairs, legal fees, among others.

 If you are operating in the European Union, you are also expected to comply with the General Data Protection Regulation (GDPR).
 Lack of compliance could result in fines of up to 20 million euros or 4% of your company’s global turnover.
 Imagine if your business cannot handle a million-dollar, fine, imagine 20 million euros.

 You can protect your SMB through risk management, which is the process of managing risks that are associated with the use of information technology.
 Risk management includes identifying, assessing, and treating risks to an acceptable risk level for the organization.

 Assess and Identify Assets